pmech/kucumberl/README.md

 ```
 Feature: Welcome user
   Scenario: Hello my name is...
-    Given I type my name, 'John'                                 Not implementated
+    Given I type my name, 'John'                                 Not implemented
-    And I type my surname, 'Doe'                                 Not implementated
+    And I type my surname, 'Doe'                                 Not implemented
-    When I press 'good welcome' button                           Not implementated
+    When I press 'good welcome' button                           Not implemented
-    Then I see in the screen 'Hello, Mr John Doe'                Not implementated
+    Then I see in the screen 'Hello, Mr John Doe'                Not implemented

 0 Scenario (0 failed, 0 passed)
-4 Steps (0 failed, 0 passed, 0 skipped, 4 not implementated)
+4 Steps (0 failed, 0 passed, 0 skipped, 4 not implemented)
 ```

 Yes, you have not implemented the test.